Beaverbrooks the Jewellers

 Modern slavery is a heinous crime and a morally reprehensible act that deprives a person's liberty and dignity for another person's gain.
 It affects millions of people around the world, including many in developed countries, who are being kept and exploited in various forms of slavery.

-The No Dirty Gold Campaign
+Download The Full Statement - 310.3KBThe No Dirty Gold Campaign

 No Dirty Gold is an international campaign working to ensure that gold mining operations respect human rights and the environment.
 It calls upon the mining industry to ensure that their gold was not produced at the expense of communities, workers and the environment.